Return merchandise authorization

-A return merchandise authorization (RMA), return authorization (RA) or return goods authorization (RGA) is a part of the process of returning a product to receive a refund, replacement, or repair during the product's warranty period.
-Both parties can decide how to deal with it, which could be refund, replacement or repair.
+A return merchandise authorization (RMA), return authorization (RA) or return goods authorization (RGA) is a part of the process of returning a product to receive a refund, replacement, or repair to which buyer and seller agree during the product's warranty period.

-Return merchandise authorization
+Reverse logistics

-The issuance of an RMA/RGA is a key gatekeeping moment in the reverse logistics cycle, providing the vendor with a final opportunity to diagnose and correct the customer's problem with the product (such as improper installation or configuration) before the customer permanently relinquishes ownership of the product to the manufacturer, commonly referred to as a return.
-As returns are costly for the vendor and inconvenient for the customer, any return that can be prevented benefits both parties.
+The issuance of an RMA/RGA is a key gatekeeping point in the reverse logistics cycle, providing the vendor with a final opportunity to diagnose and correct the customer's problem with the product.
+The reasons for a product return vary and include improper installation by the customer or inability to configure the product.
+RMA/RGA comes before the customer permanently relinquishes ownership of the product to the manufacturer, commonly referred to as a return.
+A return is costly for the vendor and inconvenient for the customer; any return that can be prevented benefits both parties.

-Return management

-Returned merchandise requires management after the return.
+Returned merchandise requires management by the manufacturer after the return.
 The product has a second life cycle after the return.
 An important aspect of RMA management is learning from RMA trends to prevent further returns.
 Depending on what the rules are, the manufacturer may send the customer an advance replacement.
 RMAs may be minimized in a number of ways.
 Adding a customer survey capability may prevent RMAs by detecting problems in advance of returns.

 Returns are sometimes minimized by reducing transaction errors prior to the merchandise leaving the seller.
 Providing additional information to consumers also reduces returns.